saidsef/.github/docs/cilium_wireguard.md

-# Documentation: Installing Cilium with Kubernetes and Enabling WireGuard Encryption
+# Installing Cilium with Kubernetes and Enabling WireGuard Encryption

 ## Introduction